 Location: 60 Mahidol Rd, Su Thep, Amphoe Mueang Chiang Mai, Chang Wat Chiang Mai 50200

 10. Surat Thani International Airport (URT)

-The airport of the Thailand airports is located at a distance of 21 km from the Surat Thani city centre.
-It has a single runway and one large terminal which caters to both the domestic and international flights.
+The airport of Thailand airports is located at a distance of 21 km from the Surat Thani city center.
+It has a single runway and one large terminal which caters to both domestic and international flights.
 Other than the commercial base, it also caters to the military and is an active RTAF base.
 The commute is easy with private taxis and shared minivans.

 Location: 73, Hua Toei, Amphoe Phunphin, Chang Wat Surat Thani 84130

 Udon Thani International Airport has been named after the district it is located in.
 The Udon Thani Province is a part of Thailand’s northeast region.
 These international airports in Thailand currently offer flights to the capital, Bangkok.
 It also receives flights from Loei and Chiang Mai.

 In fact, the airport is located on the border of Laos and is mostly used to commute to Vientiane, the capital of this country.
 Udon Thani International Airport is a commercial airport but it also serves as a base for the Royal Thai Air Force (RTAF).

 Location: Mueang Udon Thani District, Udon Thani 41000, Thailand

 Suggested Read: 5 Best Amusement Parks In Thailand To Amp Up Your Vacation!